Who Pays Council Tax On Rented Property? Tenant Or Landlord?

-When landlords subdivide their property and rent it out to tenants who all have separate rental agreements, the landlords become responsible for paying the council tax.
+When landlords subdivide their property and rent it out to tenants who all have separate rental agreements, the landlord becomes responsible for paying the council tax.
 So, if three people rent bedsits in the same flat on individual contracts, the landlord will be responsible for paying the council tax.

 Once there are no tenants in residence, the landlord becomes responsible for paying the council tax bill.

 Councils have the right to decide how much of that bill to charge.
-Not long ago, many councils would have offered landlords as much as a 50% discount on the bill when their property lay empty but concerns about the growing number of empty properties has changed things.
-Some councils will charge even when a property lies empty for a short period between tenancies, or for as little as one night.
+Not long ago, many councils would have offered landlords a 50% discount on the bill when their property lay empty, but concerns about the growing number of empty properties has changed things.
+Some councils will charge even when a property lies vacant for a short period between tenancies.

-If a property is empty for two years, the landlord may even be asked for an extra 50% on top of the bill.
-However, councils do have discretion as to how much council tax they charge on a property which is empty because of refurbishment.
+If a property is empty for two years, the landlord may be asked to pay an extra 50% on top of the bill.
+However, councils do have discretion about how much council tax they charge on a property that is empty because of refurbishment.

-Specify who is responsible for paying council tax in the contract with tenants.
+Landlords of HMO’s who are responsible for paying council tax should:

 - Include the cost of council tax in the rent to recoup the cost.